stonepros/stone/doc/releases/dumpling.rst

 It is possible to do a rolling upgrade from Cuttlefish to Dumpling.

 #.
-Upgrade ceph-common on all nodes that will use the command line
+Upgrade stone-common on all nodes that will use the command line
-   'ceph' utility.
+   'stone' utility.
 #.
-Upgrade all monitors (upgrade ceph package, restart ceph-mon
+Upgrade all monitors (upgrade stone package, restart stone-mon
    daemons).
 This can happen one daemon or host at a time.
 Note that because cuttlefish and dumpling monitors can't talk to each other, all monitors should be upgraded in relatively short succession to minimize the risk that an a untimely failure will reduce availability.
 #.
-Upgrade all osds (upgrade ceph package, restart ceph-osd daemons).
+Upgrade all osds (upgrade stone package, restart stone-osd daemons).
    This can happen one daemon or host at a time.
 #.
 Upgrade radosgw (upgrade radosgw package, restart radosgw daemons).